 The best types of rubber stamps to use with this technique are ones with plenty of space for adding color.
 Images that are too intricate or detailed may be fiddly to work with.
 Once an image has been stamped using a permanent ink (inks that do not smudge or run when wet are ideal for this technique), a few key supplies are all that is required to create lovely blended images.

 Types of Pencils

 The colored pencils that work best with this technique are artist quality pencils.
 These are good quality colored pencils that have a high proportion of pigment which is held together in a binding agent.
 The mineral spirits break down the binding agent to release the pigments.
-I use Prisma Color pencils, although other artist quality pencils would work equally well.
+We use Prisma Color pencils, although other artist quality pencils would work equally well.

 Different colors give different results, so it is a good idea to try some sample pieces first to see how the end result looks.